-When did we forget that business is about people?
+Did we forget that business is about people?

 The second presentation, from a technical lead at Apple, was about processes.
 Processes, processes and more processes.
 Beautiful slides with steps.
 1, 2, 3 and A, B, C .
 Who is doing all the stuff outlined in these processes?

-How can we make stronger human connections if we abstract the people out of all the conversations and illustrations about the enterprise and the processes?
+How can we (keepers of brands) make stronger human connections if we abstract the people out of the conversations and illustrations about the enterprise and the processes?

-So let’s get out our Sharpies, people!
+So let’s get out our Sharpies, people.
 Let’s revise those diagrams.
 Maybe if we make them more real, more human, we will be able to stay more focused and grounded, and get closer to the human (vs. “customer” or “target” or “segment” or “audience”) outcomes we are striving toward.